celo-org/docs/blog/18-04-2023-interacting-with-celo-stablecoin-celo-dollars-using-python/interacting-with-celo-stablecoin-celo-dollars-using-python.md

 ---
 title: Interacting with Celo's Stablecoin, Celo Dollars, using Python
-description: Uncover the secrets of working with Celo's stablecoin, Celo Dollars, in this informative guide.
-Learn how to interact, manage, and utilize Celo Dollars in your applications using Python.
-This article covers essential concepts, practical examples, and step-by-step instructions to harness the power of Celo's blockchain technology, opening up new possibilities in the world of digital currencies and decentralized finance.
+description: This article covers essential concepts, practical examples, and step-by-step instructions to harness the power of Celo's blockchain technology, opening up new possibilities in the world of digital currencies and decentralized finance.
 authors:
   - name: Joshua Moses
 url: https://github.com/Divine572